 Before you have time to intellectually process this statement, an unpleasant whiff prompts you to lift the paper to your nose for further inspection.
 To your horror and disgust, you recognise the distinct smell of sewer emanating from this message.

-Thankfully, a surge of power, a reserve almost unknown from your deepest core, wakes you from your horrified paralysis and you realise what you must do.
+Thankfully, a surge of almost superhuman power, a reserve almost unknown from your deepest core, wakes you from your horrified paralysis and you realise what you must do.

-Happily, by sheer coincidence, you just happen to have 2 gallons of high octane petrol and one of those electric storm lighters in your rucksack.
+Happily, by sheer coincidence, you just happen to have 2 gallons of high octane plane fuel and one of those electric storm lighters in your rucksack.

-With a sense of absolute crystal clarity, of pure spiritual light, you douse the paper with its hateful equation of cooperative learning and group work with the content of the can and set it ablaze.
-As the fire reduces the paper to ash, so to is your mind purified of this erroneous notion, this is a satanic deception, and you resolve in your heart of hearts that never, ever shell this but heresy issue from your lips, nor shall it go unchallenged, whether in staff rooms, at trust meetings, or even in a pub with colleagues.
+With a sense of absolute crystal clarity, of pure spiritual light, you douse the paper with its hateful equation of Cooperative Learning and group work with the content of the can and set it ablaze.
+As the fire reduces the paper to ash, so to is your mind purified of this satanic deception and you resolve in your heart of hearts that never, ever shell this heresy issue from your lips, nor shall it go unchallenged, whether in staff rooms, at trust meetings, or even in a pub with colleagues.